-Jupiter and Saturn are worth a look in any telescope.
-Even a small telescope shows Jupiter's disk.
-Larger telescopes will show the parallel bands in Jupiter's clouds.
-Jupiter's four big moons are lined up on either side of the planet, swapping positions from night to night.
-Jupiter is 600 million km from us mid-month.
 Saturn appears as an oval in a low-powered telescope as the ring and planet merge.
-Larger telescopes show the ring and Saturn's biggest moon Titan four ring-diameters from the planet.
+Larger telescopes show the ring and Saturn's biggest moon, Titan, four ring-diameters from the planet.
 Smaller moons are closer in.
-Saturn is 1400 million km away.
-The moon will be near Saturn on the 5th and near Jupiter on the 8th and 9th.
+Saturn is 1360 million km away mid-month.
+The moon will be close to Saturn on the 24th.

 In the southwest are 'The Pointers ', Beta and Alpha Centauri, making a vertical pair.
 They point down to Crux the Southern Cross.
 Alpha Centauri, the top Pointer, is the closest naked eye star at 4.3 light years away.
 Beta Centauri is a blue-giant star, very hot and very luminous, hundreds of light years away.

 The Milky Way is brightest and broadest in Scorpius and Sagittarius.
 In a dark sky it can be traced down to the south.
 In the north it meets the skyline right of Vega.
 The Milky Way is our edgewise view of the galaxy, the pancake of billions of stars of which the Sun is just one.
 The thick hub of the galaxy, 27 000 light years away, is in Sagittarius.
 The actual centre, with a black hole four million times the sun's mass, is hidden by dust clouds in space.
 Its direction is a little outside the Teapot's spout.
-The nearer 'interstellar' clouds appear as gaps and slots in the Milky Way.
-The dust and gas has come from old stars that have thrown much of their material back into space as they faded or blew up.
-New stars eventually condense from this stuff.
-A scan along the Milky Way with binoculars shows many clusters of new stars and some glowing clouds of left-over gas.
-There are many in Scorpius and Sagittarius and in the Carina region.
+The dust clouds appear as gaps and slots in the Milky Way.
+A scan along the Milky Way with binoculars shows many clusters of stars and some glowing clouds of left-over gas.
+There are many in Scorpius and Sagittarius and in the Carina region below Crux.